Human Performance Lab

 Community Outreach and Services

-The Human Performance Laboratory and its Translational Research Core Services supports the University mission 1) by supporting the growth in research by providing quality services with expert support, 2) by providing opportunities for student learning through direct participation in the research and services, 3) by extending services to the local community and supporting the health and fitness assessment needs of first responders.
+The Human Performance Laboratory and its Translational Research Core Services supports the University mission 1) by supporting growth in research providing quality services with expert support, 2) by providing opportunities to support graduate students researchers through direct participation in the research services.

 Services for research are primarily provided to the University community.
 Some services may be provided to external research entities as part of research collaborations with OSP approval.